JohnnyGOX17/john-gentile-website/kb/analog/transistor_design.md

 #### Cascode (CE-CB) Amplifier

 <center><img src="cascode.png" height="500"></center>
 Since CE amplifiers suffer from bandwidth limitations due to [the Miller Effect](#miller-effect), the cascode amplifier increases the bandwidth of a stage by inserting a CB circuit into the collector of a CE circuit.
 The main reason this happens is the CB amplifier has [a very low input impedance of $$ \approx r_{e} $$](#common-base-amplifier-design) which reduces the gain seen at the collector of the CE stage (since the gain is directly related what would be the collector resistor $$R_{C}$$ but is now the CB $$Z_{in}$$), thereby negating the Miller Effect (which increases input capacitance linearly with inverting voltage gain).
+Like a standard CB circuit, the base of the upper stage is grounded at frequency via a coupling capacitor $$C_{b}$$.

 Even though this may seem like this negatively affects overall voltage gain, the small signal model of the Cascode configuration can show how the system voltage gain, though, is preserved since the current through the CB stage is about equal through the lower CE stage, thus producing a similar output voltage through the collector resistor in the CB stage.
 So given equivalent transistors ($$\beta$$ roughly equivalent in both) and similar base currents, we can see:
 <center><img src="cascode_small-signal.png" height="500"></center>